“Find the door of your heart. You will discover it is the door of the kingdom of God.”

 What Saints Said about the Psalter

 “No other book so glorifies God as does the Psalter.
 It profits the soul; it glorifies God together with the angels.
 A psalm is the author of peace.”
 St. Basil the Great

 “It would be better for the sun to fall from its orbit than to neglect reading the Psalter, for it is of great benefit to study the psalms, and to read the Psalter diligently.”
 St. John Chrysostom

 Orthodox Christians pray for the departed souls as part of their regular prayer life.
-This is in addition to anniversary remembrances and the Saturday of Souls.
-The ministry plans to pray for the departed at respective gravesites in Oahu, Hawaii.
+This is in addition to anniversary remembrances and the Saturday of the Souls.

 Recap of last synopsis: The meaning of St. Paul’s passage saying that God’s power is manifest in weakness means to be completely supple, transparent, and abandoned in the hands of God.
 To be humble is to be open and ready with rich soil to receive anything from people and anything from God.